Zsailer/jupyter_config_overview/README.md

 ## Which configuration wins?

 This section lists a few "who wins?" scenarios.
-This may help answer questions about who certain config collisions are happening.
+This may help answer questions about why certain configurations are overridden.
+The configuration file that "wins" in each row is **bolded**.

 |   Who wins?  | Why?|
 |----------|----------|